4x0n4s/password-generator-elixir/README.md

 Description

-This project is a simple password generator written in Elixir.
-It generates strong and secure passwords, providing a reliable solution to enhance the security of your online accounts.
+A simple code in Elixir to generate strong passwords

 Features

-  •	Random and strong password generation.
+  -	Random and strong password generation.
-  •	Customization of password length.
+  -	Customization of password length.
-  •	Use of special characters, numbers, and letters for optimal security.
+  -	Use of special characters, numbers, and letters for optimal security.
-  • Temporary password backup.
+  - Temporary password backup.

 Usage